 29. Entirety: This Agreement constitutes the entire agreement and understanding between the Parties with respect to all of the subject matter contained herein, thereby superceding any and all written and oral agreements and representations by the Parties with respect to such subject matter.
 Notwithstanding the foregoing, any collateral, credit support or margin agreement or similar arrangement between the Parties shall, upon designation by the Parties, be deemed part of this Agreement and shall be incorporated herein by reference.
 This Agreement shall be considered for all purposes as prepared through the joint efforts of the Parties and shall not be construed against one Party or the other as a result of the preparation, substitution, submission or other event of negotiation, drafting or execution hereof.
 Except to the extent herein provided for, no amendment or modification to this Agreement shall be enforceable unless reduced to writing and executed by both Parties.
-Each Party agrees if it seeks to amend any applicable wholesale power sales tariff during the term of this Agreement, such amendment will not in any way affect outstanding Transactions under this Agreement without the prior written consent of the other Party.
+Each Party agrees if it seeks to amend any applicable wholesale power sales tariff during the term of this Agreement, such amendment will not in any way affect this Agreement without the prior written consent of the other Party.
 Each Party further agrees that it will not assert, or defend itself, on the basis that any applicable tariff is inconsistent with this Agreement.
 This Agreement shall not impart any rights enforceable by any third party (other than a permitted successor or assignee bound to this Agreement).
-Waiver by a Party of any default by the other Party shall not be construed as a waiver of any other default.
 Any provision declared or rendered unlawful by any applicable court of law or regulatory agency or deemed unlawful because of a statutory change (individually or collectively, such events referred to as “Regulatory Event”) will not otherwise affect the remaining lawful obligations that arise under this Agreement; and provided, further, that if a Regulatory Event occurs, the Parties shall use their best efforts to reform this Agreement in order to give effect to the original intention of the Parties.
 The term “including” when used in this Agreement shall be by way of example only and shall not be considered in any way to be in limitation.
 The headings used herein are for convenience and reference purposes only.
 All indemnity rights shall survive the termination of this Agreement for twelve (12) months.
 This Agreement shall be binding on each Party’s successors and permitted assigns.
 In the event that there is a modification to the regulation, coordination, operation, scheduling or control of energy transmission and/or capacity, which would be reasonably likely to have a materially adverse effect on the rights and responsibilities of any Party under this Agreement, the Parties agree to submit such matter to the Authorized Representatives to negotiate in good faith, in an attempt to amend this Agreement to incorporate such changes as they deem necessary.
 The intent of the Parties is that any such amendment reflects, as closely as possible, the intent and substance of the Agreement as was in effect prior to any such modification.
-If the Parties, through their Authorized Representatives, are unable to reach agreement on such an amendment, within 60 days after submission, the Parties agree to submit the matter to arbitration under the terms of this Agreement, and to seek a resolution of the matter consistent with the above stated intent.
+If the Parties, through their Authorized Representatives, are unable to reach agreement on such an amendment, within 30 days after submission, the Parties are free to exercise their rights pursuant to Section 34.